jensharbers/agricolaeplotr/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is a reattempt for the first release.

+LICENSE error fixed

+replaced outdesign with experiment design ggplot is a name of a class of a ggplot2 generated plot agricolae is a name of a package